Alderman C F Critchley

 in the centre of the picture on Charter Day

 The moving War Memorial in Ashton Gardens, which was sculpted by Walter Marsden, was unveiled by Alderman Critchley on 12 October 1924.

-In his speech he said, “the public memorial would be maintained with loving care and transmitted in all its beauty to our children and our children’s children from generation to generation".
+In his speech he said, “the public memorial would be maintained with loving care and transmitted in all its beauty to our children and our children’s children from generation

 On the 12 February 1926 he was presented with the Honorary Freedom of the Borough.